d2d-weizhi/aceit-dashboard/docs/sprints/sprint-2.0.md

 # Sprint 2.1: Laying the Foundation, Doing Things Right From the Start

+## Scope/Context:

+- Start the project slow, taking the lessons from PageBuilder and do it right.
+- Focus on the most essential files and code and my way outwards to the other related code.

 ## What is Accomplished Today?

 ### Creating necessary page layout & sections